wgilewski/Book-Library/README.md

+(I just learned how to create documentation using JAVADoc, so I decided to add it even if it's after the deadline.)

 # Book Library

 Book library application allows user to look through two sets with books - one set is provided